 It’s regrettably easy to blow big bucks on premium cable bundles, just so you can catch full coverage of your favorite college teams during football season.
-But thanks to the growth of the cord-cutting movement, it’s become even easier to catch the action without spending a dime.
+But now that the cord cutting movement is full steam ahead, it’s become even easier to catch the action without spending a dime.

 To keep you from missing out, here are five free ways to stream your must-see NCAA matchups this season.